ceejbot/community-and-you/community.md

 ![](/Users/ceej/Dropbox/projects/Talks/community-and-you/assets/cat-island-5.jpg)
 # [fit] Why am I here?

-^ I'm going to tell you why I'm here by telling you a story about me and the node community.
+^ I get something from you that I can't get anywhere else.
+I'm going to tell you why I'm here by telling you a story about me and the node community.

 ---